Jump to Main Content

 How to Apply

 Please review the rules for ASH annual meeting abstract submission.
-To be considered, individuals must meet specific eligibility criteria for the desired award and fall within (and select their trainee level from) one of the following trainee categories: undergraduate student, medical student, graduate student, resident physician, or postdoctoral fellow (MD or PhD).
+To be considered, individuals must meet specific eligibility criteria for the desired award and fall within (and select their trainee level) from one of the following trainee categories: Undergraduate Student (or Post Baccalaureate Student), Medical Student, Graduate Student, Resident Physician, or Postdoctoral (MD, or PhD) Fellow.
+Applicants must check the appropriate box from these choices, and check “Yes” to the question “Would you like to apply for the Abstract Achievement Award” during the online abstract submission process.

 For the individual awards that are also part of the Abstract Achievement Award program, please click the links above to view additional eligibility requirements and application instructions.
 The ASH Abstract Achievement and Outstanding Abstract Achievement Award application deadline is in early August.